hitchhikr/ptvpack/README.md

 the converter can split them from samples to generate 2 files and the samples can optionally be packed with ADPCM.

-It's a command line tool (Windows and Amiga executable packers are provided).
+It's a command line tool (Windows and Amiga versions of the packer are provided).

 Have fun,<br>
 h.